Daniel-KM/Omeka-S-module-Internationalisation/README.md

 Usage
 -----

+The module allows to:
+- add translations not provided by omeka, modules or themes;
+- switch between sites directly to the right page or resource;
+- get translations from the api.

-### Tables of translations
+### Add translations

+Ideally, the translations should be managed by each module.
+So if you translate a module, it is recommended to do a pull request to the maintainer of the module to integrate it directly in the module, so all users will have a translated module.

+#### Translations managed by the module

-To add specific strings to the translator, you need to install the module [Table].
+To add specific strings to the translator, you need to go to the main menu "Translations", where you can add any needed language.

-Create a table for each language, setting them as "associative".
-The locale set for the table should be a managed one, for example "fr" or "el_GR".
-Then fill the text area with translations from American to the locale, for example for a site in international British English:
+To add a new language, set its normalized name according to [BCP 47] and many subsequents standards, for example "fr" for international French or "el-gr" greek as spoken in Greece.
+Then fill the text area with translations from American English, that is the default in Omeka S, to the locale, for example for a site in international British English:

 ```ini
 Color = Colour